Thank you for your response

-[Net ITC x (Turnover of inverted rated supply of Goods/ Adjusted Total Turnover)]- Output Tax Payable on Inverted rated supply of Goods
+[Net ITC x (Turnover of inverted rated supply of goods and services/adjusted total turnover)]- Output tax payable on the inverted rated supply of goods and services

-RFD-01B also known as ‘Refund order details’ is a summary of Refund order passed after the entire process of refund is completed.
+RFD-01B, also known as ‘Refund order details’, is a summary of refund orders passed after the entire refund process is completed.

-Once the application is submitted in RFD-01/RFD-01A, then a debit entry to the extent of refund amount applied shall be made automatically in the Electronic Credit Ledger of the claimant.
-Note the Debit reference number for future use.
+Once the application is submitted in RFD-01, then a debit entry to the extent of refund amount applied shall be made automatically in the electronic credit ledger of the claimant.
+Note the debit reference number for future use.

-Exception: In case of refund claim of balance in Electronic cash ledger the scrutiny will not apply
+Exception: In case of a refund claim of balance in an electronic cash ledger, the scrutiny will not apply.

-On successfully filing the application for refund, an acknowledgement in RFD-02 shall be made available on GST portal indicating the Application reference number (ARN), time period of the refund claim and date of filing RFD-01/RFD-01A.
+On successfully applying for a refund, an acknowledgement in RFD-02 shall be made available on the GST portal indicating the Application Reference Number (ARN), period of the refund claim and date of filing RFD-01.

 The GST officer has 60 days from the date of receipt of RFD-02 on filing refund application complete in all respects, to pass the order of sanction of refund claim.